 For some things, like making sourdough or kombucha, you can harness all the native bacteria and yeasts in the air quite safely, though every type of fermentation is different and needs some reading and practice.
 The bacteria you want to pickle vegetables are usually in and on the vegetables, but a little help from an existing live culture doesn’t hurt.
 For dairy products and meat, it’s best to add culture that is made commercially to avoid any of the bad bugs that can thrive in the same conditions as all those good bugs.

 Pickling and fermentation are ancient tools.
 They’re particularly useful to gardeners, or those who live seasonally and hate waste.
 Many aren’t particularly time-consuming, and the results can be transformative.
 Inevitably you will have some failures when you attempt to ferment things at home.
 The possibilities, however, are enormous.
-The potential for far better-flavoured food, for more interesting choice in your pantry, and for food that is as far from the homogenous norm as you can get, makes any effort worthwhile.
+The potential for far better-flavoured food, for a more interesting choice in your pantry, and for food that is as far from the homogenous norm as you can get, makes any effort worthwhile.